lab1092/blender-manual_ja/manual/basics/screenshots.rst

    Save Screenshot Option

-:kbd:`ctrl-F3` will take a screenshot of your Blender window and then open the Blender :guilabel:`File Browser` window, allowing you to specify the name and location of the screenshot.
+:kbd:`Ctrl-F3` will take a screenshot of your Blender window and then open the Blender *File Browser* window, allowing you to specify the name and location of the screenshot.
 In the example image at the right, the PNG format will be the output of the screenshot taken (settings are the same as the ones available to save render results).
-When the Blender :guilabel:`File Browser` window opens for you, at the left, there is a tab called *Save Screenshot* where you can find format settings and a checkbox with the option *Full Screen*.
+When the Blender *File Browser* window opens for you, at the left, there is a tab called *Save Screenshot* where you can find format settings and a checkbox with the option *Full Screen*.